moogleberry/autoUpdatingNumber/README.md

-# autoUpdatingNumber
+# autoUpdater
-automatic REST calls on an interval
+Angular 1.x module that makes automatic REST calls on an interval